Becoming a Licensed Professional Engineer

 An Option You Should Take

-The FE is not required to graduate from Duke.
+The FE exam is not required to graduate from Duke.

-However, we strongly encourage each Duke CEE undergraduate to take the exam in their Fourth Year—regardless of their intended career path.
+However, we strongly encourage each Duke CEE undergraduate to take it in the Fourth Year, regardless of intended career path.

 Taking the FE Exam